krayin/krayin-docs/docs/1.x/advanced/security-practice.md

   :::

-- Limit access to the Bagisto admin by updating the whitelist with the IP address of each computer that is authorized to use the admin.
+- Limit access to the Krayin admin by updating the whitelist with the IP address of each computer that is authorized to use the admin.

 ## Implementation of HTTP Security Headers